 Grants can also cover expenses of a technical nature in special cases and for justified reasons.

-In 2017, a total of EUR 290,000 was awarded in grants.
+In 2023, a total of EUR 400 000 is awarded in grants.
 Learn more about previous grants awarded and project descriptions (in Finnish).

-Applications are prepared on the application service’s electronic form
+- Applications are prepared on the application service’s electronic form (in Finnish/Swedish)

-In the event of technical difficulties with the application form, please contact technical support: helpdesk(at)tsv.fi
+- In the event of technical difficulties with the application form, please contact technical support: tuki(at)tsv.fi

 For other enquiries, see our contact details.